Patoreek/jaladesigntask/README.md

 This is a task given by Jala Design to showcase HTML / CSS Skills.

 1. Pull repository
-2. install dependancies with `npm install`
+2. Install dependancies with `npm install`
-3. start application with `npm start`
+3. Start application with `npm start`